Augsburg: Economy

-Augsburg is a vibrant industrial city.
-Many global market leaders namely MAN, EADS or KUKA produce high technology products like printing systems, large diesel engines, industrial robots or components for the Airbus A380 and the Ariane carrier rocket.
-After Munich, Augsburg is considered the high-tech centre for information and communications technology in Bavaria and takes advantage of its lower operating costs, yet close proximity to Munich and potential customers.
+Augsburg is an industrial city.
+Many technology firms including, MAN, EADS or KUKA produce products like printing systems, large diesel engines, industrial robots or components for the Airbus A380 and the Ariane carrier rocket.
+Augsburg is considered a high-tech centre for information and communications technology in Bavaria and is in close proximity to Munich.
 In 2018 the Bavarian State Government recognised this fact.